-- Putting research into practice, including community engagement and action
+- Putting research into effective practice, including community engagement and action

 - Managing feral cats